Oslandia/workshop-3d-itowns/1_webclient/01_iTowns.md

 On the server, in the home directory of the user 'foss4g', a subdirectory named 'www' can be found.
 It contains one subdirectory for each user of the workshop.

-* Creates a file /home/foss4g/www/wsXX/index.html with a simple text content ("Hello !") and checks that it is displayed correctly when you go with your browser to 3d.oslandia.com/foss4g/wsXX/
+* Create a file /home/foss4g/www/wsXX/index.html with a simple text content ("Hello !") and check that it is displayed correctly when you go with your browser to http://3d.oslandia.com/foss4g/wsXX/

 * TODO explain how to copy the example